Tips for being a good landlord

 An additional one of you rights as a landlord is that you need to keep your tenants’ deposit in an approved deposit scheme so that both you and the tenant are fully protected.

-If you fail to choose one of the three main approved deposit schemes in the UK, then you could face severe financial consequences: you could end up having to face legal proceedings, as well as a potential fine which is the equivalent of three times the amount of the deposit in question.
+Based on the rights of the agreement, if you fail to choose one of the three main approved deposit schemes in the UK, then you could face severe financial consequences: you could end up having to face legal proceedings, as well as a potential fine which is the equivalent of three times the amount of the deposit in question.

 Don’t do things cheaply